elegant-scipy/elegant-scipy/markdown/ch2.markdown

 We will use a Gaussian kernel to smooth out bumps in our data so we can get a better idea of the overall shape.

+First, as usual, we set our plotting style:

 ```python
 # Make plots appear inline, set custom plotting style
 %matplotlib inline